 Broadcasts only allow for Radio Pulpit fund requests.

-Our broadcasting policy recognises that South Africa is a multi-religious country.
+Our broadcasting policy recognizes that South Africa is a multi-religious country.
 Freedom of worship is a constitutional right.
 We respect the right of other religious groups to proclaim their convictions.
-We do not allow criticism of other religions.
+Therefore, we do not allow criticism of other religions.
 However, on Radio Pulpit, we only broadcast the timeless truth of the gospel of Jesus Christ.

 Controversial Matters, Persons, and Organisations

 Radio Pulpit is committed to being relevant and may cover these issues in designated programmes.
-All the above will be done under the guidance of the MD or his delegate.
-Theological and religious matters of lesser controversy over which Christians may differ are handled with sensitivity.
-The MD or his representative may refer these matters to the TAC for advice.
-The propagating of party – political viewpoints is inadmissible.
+The MD or his delegate will oversee the above matters.
+We handle theological and religious matters of lesser controversy over which Christians may differ with sensitivity.
+The MD or representative may refer these matters to the TAC for advice.
+The propagating of party–political viewpoints is inadmissible.

 The music played may consist of different styles and presentations.
-We insist upon two absolute requirements for vocal music.
-The content must be consistent with Scripture (free interpretation).
-The words must be audible.
+However, we insist upon two absolute requirements for vocal music.
+Firstly, the content must be consistent with Scripture (free interpretation), and secondly, the words must be audible.

-Radio Pulpit reserves the right to use its discretion in the choice and editing of all programmes according to its Broadcasting Policy and Statement of Faith.
+Radio Pulpit reserves the right to use its discretion in choosing and editing all programmes according to its Broadcasting Policy and Statement of Faith.
 The Chief Executive Officer’s decision is final.